yuleugim/migueluy-dev/src/content/aside.md

 ## Profile

 I am a full-stack engineer with a passion for the web, performance, and finding the best solutions that meet customer demands and expectations.
 Learning about new technologies—and how to best use them—is part of my everyday mantra.

 ## Skills and Technologies

+- JavaScript
+- React
+- Redux
+- CSS
+- SASS
+- CSS-in-JS
+- NodeJS
 - PHP
 - Laravel
+- HTML
 - Composer
-- JavaScript
-- React
 - NPM
-- NodeJS
-- HTML
-- CSS
 - WordPress
 - Shopify
 - Laravel
-- Documentation
-- RESTful and GraphQL APIs
 - SQL
+- RESTful & GraphQL APIs
+- Testing & Documentation

 ## Education